Innings pitched

-In baseball, innings pitched (IP) are the number of innings a pitcher has completed, measured by the number of batters and baserunners that are put out while the pitcher is on the pitching mound in a game.
+In baseball, the statistic innings pitched (IP) is the number of innings a pitcher has completed, measured by the number of batters and baserunners that have been put out while the pitcher is on the pitching mound in a game.
 Three outs made is equal to one inning pitched.
-One out counts as one-third of an inning, and two outs counts as two-thirds of an inning.
+One out counts as one-third of an inning, and two outs as two-thirds of an inning.
 Sometimes, the statistic is written 34.1, 72.2, or 91.0, for example, to represent 34 1/3 innings, 72 2/3 innings, and 91 innings exactly, respectively.

 Runners left on base by a pitcher are not counted in determining innings pitched.
 It is possible for a pitcher to enter a game, give up several hits and possibly even several runs, and be removed before achieving any outs, thereby recording a total of zero innings pitched.
 Alternatively, it is possible for a pitcher to enter a situation where there are two runners on base and no outs.
-He could throw one pitch that results in a triple play, and for that one pitch he would be credited with a full inning pitched.
+He could throw one pitch that results in a triple play, and for that one pitch, he would be credited with a full-inning pitched.

 Decline

 In Major League Baseball, the only active players in the top 100 all-time at the end of the 2009 season were Tom Glavine (ranked 30th with 4,413 1/3 IP), Randy Johnson (ranked 38th with 4,135 1/3), Jamie Moyer (ranked 45th with 3,908 2/3) and John Smoltz (ranked 74th with 3473).
 By the end of the 2018 season, only two active players were in the top 100 all-time: CC Sabathia (ranked 73rd with 3470), and Bartolo Colón (ranked 74th with 3461 2/3).
-This is because over time, innings pitched has declined.
+This is because over time, innings pitched have declined.
 Several factors are responsible for this decline: